 Prepare plans and specifications for livestock pipelines that describe the requirements for applying the practice according to this standard.
-As a minimum, the plans and specifications will include-
+As a minimum, the plans and specifications will include:

-- A plan view of the layout of the pipeline. - Profile view of the pipeline. - Pipe sizes and materials. - · Pipe joint requirements. - · Pipe support requirements, as applicable. - Site-specific construction specifications that describe in writing the installation of the pipeline.
+- A plan view of the layout of the pipeline. - Profile view of the pipeline. - Pipe sizes and materials; be specific of required internal diameter (ID) to meet design flow capacity. - · Pipe joint requirements. - · Pipe support requirements, as applicable. - Site-specific construction specifications that describe in writing the installation of the pipeline.
 Include requirements for pressure testing of the pipeline. - Depth of cover and backfill requirements, as applicable. - Vegetative establishment requirements, as applicable.